-- 4. Adult cafeterias: The definition of an adult cafeteria is any location in the school used only for adult meal preparation and/or meal service where the foods prepared/served are only for adult consumption and NOT student consumption.
-Feeding adults only should be set up as a catering account.
-Records must reflect that all foods are purchased without the procurement power of the cafeteria.
-USDA Foods must not be used for these meals.
-CNP funds may be used to purchase the food; however, the total cost of the meal must be recovered.
-A separate project reporting code must be used to track expenditures and revenues. - 5.
-Meals served to any adults may NOT be claimed for reimbursement or counted toward the donated foods (USDA Foods) entitlement.
-The determination of individuals, positions involved, and the degree to which their services are attributed to the nonprofit food service program operations are left to local officials. - 6.
-The Nonprogram Food Expenditures/Revenues Report will indicate if an SFA is charging enough to cover its cost for adult meals.
+- Meals served to any adults may NOT be claimed for reimbursement or counted toward the donated foods (USDA Foods) entitlement.
+The determination of individuals, positions involved, and the degree to which their services are attributed to the nonprofit food service program operations are left to local officials. - The Nonprogram Food Expenditures/Revenues Report will indicate if an SFA is charging enough 5. to cover its cost for adult meals.